-You can also find yourself in a project manager position with very little or no experience in managing projects.
+You can also find yourself in a project manager position with very little or no experience in using project management methods, methodologies, and frameworks or managing projects.
 If that’s your situation, this practical guide is meant to help you get the engine started.
 Also, it will help you make sure your project is on – what you believe to be – the right track.
 We’ll take a look at every detail.
 You’ll also see how Paymo can help – I encourage you to create a free trial and use it as you move forward through this guide.

 You (really) need a plan to manage projects